affinda/affinda-typescript/docs/interfaces/AffindaAPICreateInvoiceOptionalParams.md

 • `Optional` **url**: `string`

-URL to file to download and process
+URL to an invoice to download and process

 ___